neoncortex/bashed/README.md

 Now all the editdb* commands will work with this database file.

+### Variables:
+- edbfile: path to the database file;
+- edbfiletemp: path to the temporary database file;
+- edbfilescache: path to the file name cache file;
+- edbtagscache: path to the tags cache file;
+- edbopencommand: contains the comamnd name to be used when opening files via curses;
+- edbextensions: contains the file name extensions to store when scanning;

 ### Function dictionary:
 - edb, editdbsearch;
 - edba, editdbaction;